Tom Waldek, founder of The Human Origin

 +

 Performing and thriving are not the same.
 Most organisations that look healthy on the numbers are running survival architecture underneath — the capacity already in the building, held back by patterns no one has named.
 The question isn't whether you're performing.
-It's whether your people are operating at a fraction of what they actually are.
+It's how much decision speed, honest escalation, and initiative you're losing to a pattern that looks like professionalism but functions as self-protection.

 What does the engagement require from us?